Interesting Facts About Hummingbirds

 The hummingbird has a very fast metabolism and needs to feed every 10 min. or so.
 It consumes about 2/3 its body weight every day.
 It has a translucent tongue that can lick at the rate of 13 times per second!
 It can fly at 40mph and can dive-bomb in attack mode at a speed of 60mph.
 Its wings beat about 50 times per second as it hovers upright at flowers and feeders.
 It is capable of flying in all directions including upside down.
 Unlike other birds that have wings which can bend in 2 places: the shoulder and the"elbow" and get power from the downstroke, hummers beat from the shoulder only and achieve greater maneuverability.

 Hummingbirds will stop and perch on branches of trees and shrubs, fences, and utlity lines where they often let out a high-pitched squeaky chirp .
 They like to observe the safety of surroundings before feeding, so it's best to consider its preferences when hanging a feeder.
 A hummer can live for up to 8 years and can remember the location of food sources for most of its life.
 This is a good thing for enthusiasts with backyard feeders!
 We all enjoy watching these delightful birds fom our windows as they loudly buzz down to drink the nectar.
 My favorte feeder is the Perky Pet.
-It is easy to dismantle and clean regularly- a must for the good welfare of these tiny, energetic birds.
+It has a built-in ant moat and is easy to dismantle and clean regularly- a must for the good welfare of these tiny, energetic birds.
 The moldy soot that quickly grows on sugary feeder ports can be toxic to them.

 Downy nest with 2 jelly-bean eggs: